 I'm a psychodynamic counsellor with 14 years' experience.
 I work with adults and young people (secondary school age) on an individual basis.
-I offer both long and short-term counselling, so sometimes people work with me for a few years, sometimes they come for a couple of months, depending on what they choose to do.
-I am a registered and accredited member of the BACP and work within their "Ethical Framework for Counselling Professions".
+I offer both long and short-term counselling and psychotherapy, depending on what my clients choose to do.
+I am a Registered and an Accredited member of the BACP and work within their "Ethical Framework for Counselling Professions".
 I work in Stonesfield which is close to Woodstock and near to Witney, in Oxfordshire.
 See my website: www.alisonjonestyler.co.uk

 How long does it take?

 It is not possible to say how long counselling will take.
 No one could tell you.
 It ends when you feel ready for it to finish.

 I trained at Wantage Counselling Centre.
 I have the following qualifications:

 I became Accredited by the BACP in 2017.

 I have 14 years' experience of working as a counsellor.
 I have worked for Wantage Counselling and Training Centre and also at King Alfred's Academy (secondary school in Wantage).
 I set up in private practice in 2014.
 I have also worked as a Trainer for the Certificate in Counselling at Wantage Counselling and Training Centre.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.